replayio/replay-cli/.changeset/tender-ghosts-obey.md

 "@replayio/sourcemap-upload": patch
 ---

-Update `sourcemap-upload `package to support deletion and correlating sourcemaps by filename
+Add support for deleting sourcemaps after they are uploaded, and correlating sourcemaps by filename + `.map` extension if no `sourceMappingURL` exists in the generated file.